OpenDSA/OpenDSA/RST/en/C2GEN/Class4_Assignment.rst

    :satisfies: OpenDSA Introduction
    :topic: Introduction

-Class 4: Do On Your Own
+To Do On Your Own
 =======================

-*  More on editing and configuration:

-   *  Wrap up any remaining installation issues that you might have
-   *  Work more on your configuration
-   *  Pick an existing RST file, and work on editing it to make changes that will make it a better fit for your class
-   *  Compile
+*  Now is your chance to make some visualizations using JSAV.
+Start with a simple diagram (look at the example code in the presentation to get you started).
+Then make some slideshows.